EXPERT ADVICE

 Download app

-Here, with the help of Chris Grant, of EPC Choice Ltd, we explain what an EPC is, how to interpret your EPC report, and the costs and potential savings of the recommendations it contains.
+Here, with the help of Chris Grant, of EPC Choice Ltd, we explain all.

-• It rates a property's energy efficiency on a scale from A (most efficient) to G (least efficient) and includes recommendations for improvement
+• Scores the energy efficiency of a property, from A (most efficient) to G (least efficient)

-• It also estimates how much money could be saved on your energy bills by carrying out each recommendation
+• Estimates how much money could be saved on your energy bills by carrying out each recommendation

 An EPC Assessor will come to your property to conduct an EPC survey.

-They'll measure your property and record information on key areas including the walls, floors, roof, windows, and heating to work out your property's energy efficiency.
+They'll measure your property and record information on key areas to work out your property's energy efficiency.
+This includes:

 • Walls